 We may need to observe: Who else is in the area?
 Are we using a managed or supervised venue?
 What is the etiquette here?
 Where can we park and change considerately to other users?
 Who else is paddling with us?
 What is their current ability?
 Have we an agreed aim and motivation for the trip?
 What size is the group we are paddling with and is this appropriate?
 Are there any specific needs within the group?
-Does everyone we are paddling with have the skills and equipment needed for the trip?
-Do we have a plan for each day of the trip and how will we check it is being adhered to?
-Are we all physically prepared for the trip?
+Does everyone we are paddling with have the skills and equipment needed for the day?
+Do we have a plan for the day and how will we check it is being adhered to?